cm-s/personal-portfolio/cms_portfolio/README.md

 * The button to navigate to the top of the page now scrolls smoothly
 * Page markup has been converted to raw HTML and now implements embedded ruby mechanisms
 * The styles for the index page have been further optimized for performance and scalability
+* Added database for messenger section
+* Added ability to add a user to messenger